What is aquaplaning?

 Car aquaplaning in puddle of water

-Because of this, your tyres lose their grip on the road.
-With no traction, you could lose control of the car temporarily, and be unable to steer, brake or accelerate.
+With no traction between the tyres and the road, you could lose control of the car temporarily and be unable to steer, brake or accelerate.

 Learn more about driving in heavy rain and floods.